Nasr II: Accession and suppression of revolts

 Almost immediately a series of revolts broke out within the state, the most serious being the one led by his great-uncle, Ishaq ibn Ahmad, at Samarkand.
 Ishaq's sons took part in the rebellion; one son, Abu Salih Mansur, took control of Nishapur and several other cities in Khurasan.
 Eventually, Ishaq was defeated and surrendered to the general Hamuya ibn Ali, while Abu Salih Mansur died in Nishapur.

 Mansur was succeeded by a rebellious general, Husayn ibn Ali al-Marwazi.
 The general Ahmad ibn Sahl was sent against al-Marwazi, and succeeded in capturing him in 918, only to rise in revolt himself.
 It was not until late 919 that Ibn Sahl too was defeated by Hamuya ibn Ali.
-Ahmad was captured during the battle and imprisoned in Bukhara, where he remained until his death in 920.
+Ibn Sahl was captured during the battle and imprisoned in Bukhara, where he remained until his death in 920.
 Apart from a brief uprising by Ilyas, a son of Ishaq ibn Ahmad, at Ferghana in 922, the Samanid realm would enjoy a decade of peace thereafter.

-Nasr's ascension however brought instability to the peripheries of the Samanid state.
-The Abbasids managed to recover Sistan for the last time, while Ray and Tabaristan were taken by the Alid Hasan al-Utrush.
-Despite being unable to recover the provinces, the Samanids employed numerous local Dailamite and Gilite leaders and remained active in the struggles there.
-In 921, the Zaydids under the Dailamite general Lili ibn al-Nu'man invaded Khorasan, but were defeated by the Simjurid general Simjur al-Dawati.
+Nasr's ascension brought instability to the periphery of the Samanid state.
+The Abbasids managed to recover Sistan for the last time, while Ray and Tabaristan were taken by the Zaydi Alid Hasan al-Utrush.
+Despite being unable to recover the provinces, the Samanids employed numerous local Dailamite and Gilite leaders and remained active in the power struggles there.
+In 921, the Zaydis under the Dailamite general Lili ibn al-Nu'man invaded Khorasan, but were defeated by the Simjurid general Simjur al-Dawati.

 Middle reign

-In 922, Abu Abdallah Jayhani was removed as prime minister by Nasr; it is not known whether this was on account of his suspected Shi’i beliefs.
+In 922, Abu Abdallah al-Jayhani was removed as prime minister by Nasr; it is not known whether this was on account of his suspected Shi'i beliefs.
 He was replaced by Abu'l-Fadl al-Bal'ami, who for the most part continued his predecessor's policies.
-In 928, Asfar ibn Shiruya, a Dailamite military leader, who now served the Samanids, conquered Tabaristan and Ray.
+In 928, Asfar ibn Shiruya, a Dailamite military leader who now served the Samanids, conquered Tabaristan and Ray.
 One year later, Nasr had his commander Muhammad ibn Ilyas imprisoned after angering him.
-He was, however, shortly freed after receiving the support of Nasr's vizier Bal'ami and was sent on a campaign in Gurgan.
+He was, however, shortly freed after receiving the support of al-Bal'ami and was sent on a campaign in Gurgan.

 In 930, a revolt by Nasr's brothers broke out.
-They proclaimed one of their own, Yahya, as amir.
-Bal’ami managed to quell the rebellion by turning the brothers against each other.
+They proclaimed one of their own, Yahya, as emir.
+Al-Bal'ami managed to quell the rebellion by turning the brothers against each other.
 Another Dailamite military leader, Makan ibn Kaki, used this opportunity to seize Tabaristan and Gurgan from the Samanids, and even take possession of Nishapur in western Khurasan.
-He was, however, forced to abandon these regions one year later, due to the threat that Samanids posed.
-Makan then returned to Tabaristan, where he was defeated by the Ziyarid Mardavij, who managed to conquer the region.
+He was, however, forced to abandon these regions a year later, due to the threat that Samanids posed.
+Makan then returned to Tabaristan, where he was defeated by the Ziyarid ruler Mardavij, who managed to conquer the region.
 He then took refuge in Khorasan, and was appointed by Nasr as the governor of Kerman.